Knotx/knotx/README.md

   },
   ...,
 ```
-This section configures the Knot.x Template Engine Verticle listening for requests on Vert.x event bus. config node consists of:
+This section configures the Knot.x Template Engine Verticle listening for requests on Vert.x event bus.
+The config node consists of:
-- **service.name** - name/address of the event bus to which Repository Verticle subscribes on.
+- **service.name** - name/address of the event bus to which the Repository Verticle subscribes,
-- **template.debug** - bolean flag to enable/disable rendering HTML comment entities around dynamic snippets.
+- **template.debug** - boolean flag to enable/disable rendering HTML comment entities around dynamic snippets,
-- **services** - Array consists of definitions of all service endpoints used by dynamic snippets.
+- **services** - an array of definitions of all service endpoints used by dynamic snippets.

 There are two groups of services defined.
 Each one will be handled by a different server, i.e. all service requests which match the regular expression:
 - `/service/mock/.*` will by handled by `localhost:3000`